-David E. Broockman & Christopher Skovron, What Politicians Believe About Their Constituents: Asymmetric Perceptions and Prospects for Constituency Control (working paper, 2013); Christopher Tausanovitch & Christopher Warshaw, Measuring Constituent Policy districts.
-122 It has been validated by comparing MRP-generated estimates of public opinion with election outcomes, in both candidate and ballot-initiative elections.
-123
+^{137.} See, e.g., Christopher Tausanovitch & Christopher Warshaw, Measuring Constituent Policy Preferences in Congress, State Legislatures, and Cities, 75 J. Pol.
+330 (2013); Warshaw & districts.139 It has been validated by comparing MRP-generated estimates of public opinion with election outcomes, in both candidate and ballot-initiative elections.140

-MRP and disaggregation each have benefits and costs.
-The strong suit of disaggregation is its nonparametric, "model free" character.
+MRP and disaggregation each has benefits and costs.
+The strong suit of disaggregation is its nonparametric, "model-free" character.
 It does not depend in any way on the researcher's assumptions about the demographic or aggregate-level correlates of public opinion.
 Researchers cannot manipulate the results of their study by fitting different models and only reporting the model whose results match the conclusion the researchers hoped to find.
-There are also well-established, non-parametric techniques for quantifying the margin of error associated with disaggregation-based estimates of mean or median opinion in the target population.
-For these reasons, we consider disaggregation preferable to MRP for legal applications if the resulting estimates have adequate statistical precision (margin of error) for the contemplated application.
+There are also well-established, nonparametric techniques for quantifying the margin of error associated with disaggregation-based estimates of mean or median opinion in the target population.
+141 For these reasons, we consider disaggregation preferable to MRP for legal applications if the resulting estimates have adequate statistical precision (margin of error) for the contemplated application.
+142

 The downside of disaggregation is that it essentially throws away information that is probative of public opinion within any given geographic unit.
 Unlike disaggregation, MRP takes advantage of the fact that public opinion varies in systematic ways with demography and geography.
-The information in a national sample about the typical opinions of college educated Latinas, for example, sheds some light on the likely opinions of college educated Latinas in, say, Boston.
+The information in a national sample about the typical opinions of college-educated Latinas, for example, sheds some light on the likely opinions of college-educated Latinas in, say, Boston.
 The likely opinion of any given person in Boston is also illuminated by systematic differences, across demographic types, between the opinions of respondents in Boston and the typical opinions of their type in the national survey sample.
 Because MRP borrows information from people outside the unit to estimate opinion within the unit, it yields more precise estimates of in-unit opinion than disaggregation.